What happens next

 Changing your mind

 It's fine to change your mind.
-We would encourage you to make a report but we can still use the information you have given us to help us tackle unwanted sexual behaviour.
+You are encouraged to make a report but the police can still use the information you have given to help us tackle sexual harassment.
 If you change your mind after making a statement, there is a risk the court proceedings could be stopped.
 It would depend what stage the proceedings are at.
 They could be stopped all together, continue without your evidence, or you might be required to give evidence in court.